Plant-Based Diet for Beginners: Six Easy Tips to Start a More Plant-Based DietNov 27, 2018

-The days are getting dark and cold.
-Warm hearty meals may be at the center of your cravings and, trust me, you are not alone.
-The following tips on how to eat more plant-based this fall will not only satisfy your comfort food craving but nourish your body by helping you succeed in eating more whole foods.
+The following tips on how to eat more plant-based will not only satisfy your comfort food cravings in the cold fall and winter months, but nourish your body by helping you succeed in eating more whole foods.

 The term plant-based has been buzzing around the internet of late and hopefully, we will continue hearing more about it as time passes.
-A whole food plant-based diet means that the food you consume is centered around an abundant variety of whole grains, vegetables, legumes, beans, fruit, nuts, and seeds.
-The aim is to eat food as close to its whole form as possible (e.g. brown rice vs. white rice), choose organic as much as you can, and avoid processed food.
+A whole food plant-based diet means that the food you consume is centered around an abundant variety of whole grains, vegetables, legumes, beans, fruit, nuts, and seeds while aiming to eat food as close to its whole form as possible (e.g. brown rice vs. white rice), choose organic as much as you can, and avoid processed food.

 Whole food plant-based diets have been studied and appear to be among the healthiest ways of eating.
 Let me put it this way, very few people argue against adding more vegetables and fruit to your diet to make you healthier.
 But wait, a whole food plant-based diet is so much more than just fruit and vegetables (though they are an integral part).
 It is bolognese-pasta, hearty soups, comforting chili, fluffy pancakes, and deliciously decadent yet sneakily healthful baked goods.
 And in case you were already thinking of summer; yes, you can grill while eating a whole food plant-based diet.

 Why Eat a More Plant-Based Diet?